 Traditionally, sales and marketing teams are segmented – they operate in silos.
 At the top of the funnel, the marketing team works to attract, qualify, and engage prospects.
 At the bottom of the funnel, the sales team works to lock in the deal.
 As a lead transitions from the top to the bottom of the funnel, they may never hear from the marketing team again.
 Worse yet, their experience and the messaging they receive may be inconsistent.
 Sales teams might struggle to follow through on promises made by the marketing team – promises the sales team knows nothing about.

-Sales and marketing alignment (also called smarketing) unites the two teams through shared systems of communication and content generation.
+Sales and marketing alignment (smarketing) unites the two teams through shared communication and content generation systems.
 It establishes shared goals and strategic objectives, encourages knowledge sharing, and ultimately lifts the company’s bottom line.
 According to a LinkedIn report, 87 percent of sales and marketing leaders believe collaboration between sales and marketing paves the way for critical business growth.

 Marketing and sales alignment is more important than ever.
 Today’s customer journey isn’t linear, and the sales funnel is no longer a simple, step-by-step progression.
 Instead, customers engage with brands across several platforms and marketing channels, and these fragmented interactions paint a broader picture of the prospect’s perception of a business.